 Are bangers and mash good for breakfast or is it a snack?
 Although considered pub grub (bar food) in Britain, bangers and mash can be an anytime of the day meal for its simplicity and comforting familiarity.

+- Make the onion gravy.
 Melt 1 tbsp. of butter in a pan.
 Add the chopped onion and cook gently until soft and lightly browned.

 - Scoop out the onion, dump into the blender and pour in the broth.
 Puree until the onion pieces are liquefied.

 - Add another 1 tbsp. of butter to the pan.
 Add the flour, all at once, stirring to remove lumps.
 Cook gently over medium heat for about five minutes or just until the the edges start to brown.
 Pour in the broth (or broth and cream) in a thin stream, stirring as you pour.
 Pour in just enough to reach the consistency that you prefer.
 Season with salt and pepper.
 Simmer for a few minutes.
 Off the heat, stir in the remaining 2 tbsps. of butter.
 Keep the gravy warm.